 Confidentiality:

-All terms and conditions of this proposal are confidential between Buyer and Seller and their duly appointed agents.
+All terms and conditions of this Term Sheet are confidential between Buyer and Seller and their duly appointed agents.

-The prices set forth in this proposal are indicative only and are subject to movement during the time period Buyer will evaluate this proposal.
-This proposal is for discussion purposes only to facilitate the negotiation, preparation and execution of a definitive agreement.
+The prices set forth in this proposal are indicative only and are subject to movement.
+This proposal is for discussion purposes only to facilitate the negotiation, preparation and execution of a definitive agreement ("Definitive Agreement").
 This is not an offer or a commitment of Seller or Buyer or any parent or affiliate of either.
-The transaction described herein is subject to further review and approval of Seller and Buyer and execution of a definitive agreement containing all appropriate provisions, including, but not limited to, those relating to credit and limitation of damages and remedies.
+The transaction described herein is subject to further review and approval of Seller and Buyer and execution of a Definitive Agreement containing all appropriate provisions, including, but not limited to, those relating to credit and limitation of damages and remedies.